-The Explorer was a favorite among testers because it's stable, easy to paddle, has tons of cargo space, and has a lightweight construction.
-It scored near the top of its class in every metric, and testers were always happy to take it out for a spin.
+The Explorer is a favorite among testers because it's stable, easy to paddle, is lightweight, and has tons of cargo space.
+It scored near the top of its class in every metric, and testers are always happy to take it out for a spin.
 If you're looking for a high-quality and versatile board that isn't the most expensive on the market, this is the right choice for you.

-This contender scored well in the glide metric, but it was not at the top of the class.
-Because of its low weight, it is able to skim the water well, but with a slightly bulkier profile than the sleekest boats in the review, it proved to be a bit slower.
+This SUP scored well in the glide metric, but it wasn't at the top of the class.
+Because of the Explorer's low weight, it's able to skim the water well.
+But its slightly bulkier profile proved a bit slower than the sleekest boats in the review.
 However, nearly all of our testers found the difference to be negligible during mellow sessions with friends or solo sunset cruises.
-If you are into longer missions and seek a boat with serious glide, we recommend the Red Paddle Explorer, our Top Pick for Performance, or the iRocker Inflatable
+If you are into longer missions and seek a boat with serious glide, we recommend the Red Paddle Co Explorer, our Top Pick for Performance.

-The Explorer's fin setup was unique in this review, with only a handful of other boards providing the same design.
-The board features two hard, smaller fins, with one larger middle fin that is removable.
-Most of our tester greatly appreciated this setup, as it added stability and glide performance on the open water, and allowed for a little bit of extra stability in shallow water when the larger fin had to be removed for safety.
-A drawback to this design is that it does not allow you to roll the board extremely tightly (but it still packs down quite small).
+The Explorer's fin setup is unique.
+Only a handful of other boards use the same design.
+The board features two hard, smaller fins, with one larger removable middle fin.
+Most of our testers greatly appreciate this setup.
+It adds stability and glide performance on the open water and allows for extra stability in shallow water when you need to remove the larger fin for safety.
+A drawback to this design is that it does not let you roll the board as tightly as we'd like, but it still packs down compactly.

 Ease of Transport

-The Explorer was a cinch to transport, with a comfortable middle handle that easily allowed testers to tackle a rowdy portage through scrub and mud.
-Plus, rear and front handles allowed two testers to tag team the carry easily, and its lightweight construction didn't tire us out.
+The Explorer is a cinch to transport, with a comfortable middle handle that easily allowed testers to tackle a rowdy portage through scrub and mud.
+Plus, rear and front handles allow two people to tag team the carry.
+Another bonus, its lightweight construction didn't tire us out.

 Ease of Inflation

-Like most of the boards in this review, the Isle received a middle-of-the-road score in this metric.
-With an included pump that outperformed some boards, like the Tower Adventure, but was outperformed by others, like the Red Paddle Explorer, the Isle model provided adequate performance in this metric.
+Like most of the boards in this review, the Isle earned a middle-of-the-road score in this metric.
+It outperformed some boards, like the Tower Adventure, but was outperformed by others, like the Red Paddle Explorer.
+The Isle model provided adequate performance in this metric.

 Although no board scored a perfect ten for durability, the Isle model was among the highest scoring models.
-It is evident from this board's construction that it is built to last, with quality seam connections and premium materials.
+This board's construction makes it obvious that Isle built it to last, with quality seam connections and premium materials.
 The board easily handled rocky creek descents, and it is sure to last through many seasons of use.

-The Explorer is an excellent board for beginning SUPers or those who want a craft that is versatile and ready for adventure.
-Two storage areas seriously expand the possibilities, allowing you to strap down just about anything, and the boat's burly construction and all-around performance mean that it can duck and weave from the lake to the creek.
+The Explorer is an excellent board for a wide range of experience levels, including beginners.
+It is versatile and ready for adventure and will save a buck or two.
+The boat's burly construction and all-around performance mean that it can duck and weave from the lake to the creek.
+Two bungee storage areas seriously expand the possibilities, allowing you to strap down just about anything.

-At $845, this board is not the cheapest in the test, but it is certainly not the most expensive either.
-It has an extra large 6 D-ring cargo system in the front, a 4 D-ring cargo system on the back, two sturdy handle straps on the nose and tail and a sturdy middle strap, and it also comes with a pump, patch kit, SUP leash, extra padded carrying strap, and backpack.
+At $845, this board is not the cheapest in the test, but it is certainly not the most expensive, and it boasts exceptional performance.
+It has an extra large 6 D-ring cargo system in the front, a 4 D-ring cargo system on the back, two sturdy handle straps on the nose and tail and a sturdy middle strap.
+It also comes with a pump, patch kit, SUP leash, extra padded carrying strap, and backpack.
 It is made of sturdy materials and comes with a one-year warranty.
-We tried to beat this board, but it handled everything we threw at it with grace.
+We tried to beat this board up, but it handled everything we threw at it with grace.

-As the highest scoring product in our test and the most-loved SUP among our testers, the Explorer proved itself time and time again.
+As the second-highest scoring product in our test, the Explorer is a well-loved SUP among our testers.
 This board is a high-performer in the water, and its construction and design make it among the most versatile boards in our test.
-For nearly any water adventure, the Explorer is an excellent purchase.
+Unless you are looking for the absolute best money can buy, the Explorer is an excellent purchase.